YessyIbarra/HW-8_README-Generator/README.md

 ![](utils/generator.png)
 README Sample - [README Example](link to same README here)

-## Table of Contents
+## _Table of Contents_
 * [Description](#Description)
 * [Installation](#Installation)
 * [Questions](#Questions)

-## Installation
+## _Installation_

   ```
-  To install - First fork this repository and type "node index.js" into the command line.
+  To install - first fork this repository and type "node index.js" into the command/terminal line (once you are in the correct directory).
 You will then be prompted with a series of questions to answer.
   Note: All dependencies are already included so no extra steps are needed.
   Please view this [step-by-step]() tutorial for more details.
   ```

-## Questions
+## _Questions_

   ```
   * GitHub Username - https://github.com/YessyIbarra